 Potentially DART might also carry a small ‘selfie-sat’ that it deploys beforehand in order to capture imagery of the moment of impact, but past experience of planetary impacts suggests nothing will be directly viewable of the surface after that moment, due to the plume sent up by impact.

-Post-impact investigations will be performed initially be Earth and then by the other component of AIDA, ESA’s Hera mission.
+Post-impact investigations will be performed initially from Earth and then by the other component of AIDA, ESA’s Hera mission.